 He wrote that he felt envious of Freddie, who was able to thrive on stage and in the spotlight in a way that he never could.
 Cobain said that the ‘roar of the crowd’ was something that Freddie loved but that it sadly didn’t have the same positive impact on himself.

-Many people like to have their collections of one thing or another, with stamp collecting being an old-fashioned but popular hobby even in the modern day.
+Many people like to collect things, with stamp collecting being an old-fashioned but popular hobby even in the modern day.

 Freddie Mercury’s stamp album on display next to John Lennon’s stamp album.
 Photo by Rob Stothard/Getty Images for The Postal Museum

 Freddie was a stamp collector, also known as a philatelist.
 His collection was preserved and has been shown at various exhibitions all around the world.
 He would have loved to have lived until 1999 when the British Royal Mail made a special stamp with his image on it to celebrate the Millennium.
 Freddie’s stamp collection was especially large and impressive, but few people knew about his little hobby.

 Freddie was more of a cat than a dog person.
 When he recorded his first solo album, Mr. Bad Guy, he included a little note inside saying that the whole album was dedicated to his cats: Tom, Jerry, Oscar, and Tiffany.

 He also dedicated the album to ‘all the cat lovers across the universe.’
 He had many other cats over the years, with names like Romeo and Delilah.
 Delilah even got her song, written by Freddie and featured on Queen’s Innuendo album.
 The song has lyrics like “You take over my house and home” and “Meow, meow, meow.”

 Queen’s first manager was a man named Norman Sheffield.
 He was the boss of Trident Studios and helped to launch Queen into the public eye, but the band wasn’t happy with how he handled their success.